harrydg1/ha-alarm-clock/README.md

 # ha-alarm-clock
-A fully functional alarm clock for home assistant
+A fully functional alarm clock for home assistant (the enclosure is ugly, but it's still work in progress)

 This is the PCB of an alarm clock I designed because there is nothing like it on the entire net.
 At least not as far as I know/found.